 It's time to look at some of the better flat irons on the market.

-We picked out a suitable range of reliable products that deliver in both heat maintenance as well as reliability and longevity.
+We picked out a suitable range of reliable products that deliver both heat maintenance and reliability and longevity.

 It's not a complete list by far.
-But it focusses on brands, such as GHD, BaByliss, LumaBella, and Kipozi, which are four of the best affordable names on the market today.
+It focuses on brands, such as GHD, BaByliss, LumaBella, and Kipozi, four of the best affordable names on the market today.

 If you have long hair and need an extra-wide flat iron, this 2-inch professional model provides you with excellent results.

-The model comes with a spring hinge that gives you total control over the process, and believe me; long hair leads to a long and trying process.
+The model comes with a spring hinge that gives you total control over the process, which helps, especially with long hair needing extra time.
 So any help you can get, take.

 If its quality and durability in a slim and sleek package, then the 1½-inch titanium-plated BaBylissPRO is the way to go.